-Diverse inspection regimes and priorities exist across regions, such as the Paris MoU, Tokyo MoU, and US Coast Guard with their distinct guidelines.
+Diverse inspection regimes exist across regions, such as the Paris MoU, Tokyo MoU, and the US Coast Guard, each of them having their own distinct guidelines.

 Key Takeaways

-Annual PSC reports highlight ISM, Fire Safety, and Certificate and Documentation as top detainable deficiencies
+Annual PSC report statistics highlight ISM, Fire Safety, and Certificate and Documentation as top detainable deficiencies

 PSC inspectors check certificates, documents, hull integrity, crew competency, and working conditions